Singapore’s Southern Islands (10 of them) are a half hour’s boat ride from the Marina South Pier – and are beautiful, offering much to discover.

 A day-trip to paradise, and a rustic island getaway.
 Connected to Lazarus Island by a manmade causeway.

 - St. John’s Island is a getaway to an isle teeming with coral life and lagoons.
 Its shores are ringed by coral reefs with a variety of hard and soft corals.
 There are small patches of mangrove and dolphins are regularly sighted in the waters.
+If you are lucky, and patient, you will be able to see marine creatures in the intertidal zone as well as birds such as the brahminy kite and the great-billed heron.

 - The Tropical Marine Science Institute conducts guided walks.